-- Provide planning assistance to TxDOT and local governments in the development of preenvironmental and environmental analyses related to proposed projects and support the enhancement of transportation planning and environmental linkages.
-Work shall not include any project engineering and design. - A consultant will be utilized to maintain and update the Eco-Logical Environmental Screening tool (Transportation Planning Funds (TPF)). - Coordinate with the state, resource agencies and local governments to prepare Regional Mitigation Plans and Implementation Strategies. - Serve as a resource for planning partners, counties, subrecipients, etc. in meeting Title VI, Environmental Justice (EJ), and public participation mandates. - Develop a report on environmental justice planning activities and analysis.
+- Provide planning assistance to TxDOT and local governments in the development of pre- environmental and environmental analyses related to proposed projects and support the enhancement of transportation planning and environmental linkages.
+Work shall not include any project engineering and design. - A consultant will be utilized to maintain and update the Eco-Logical Environmental Screening tool. - Coordinate with the state, resource agencies and local governments to prepare Regional Mitigation Plans and Implementation Strategies. - Serve as a resource for planning partners, counties, subrecipients, etc. in meeting Title VI, Environmental Justice (EJ), and public participation mandates. - Conduct planning to support strategies identified in the environmental justice planning report to address issues such as gentrification, connections to affordable housing, etc.